AmerNass/JProlog/JProlog/README.txt

 page (http://www.cs.rpi.edu/~freems/proj3/Unification_and_Variables.htm)
 explains how the Robinson Unification algorithm works, which is basically the algorithm that I've implemented, just more in terms of objects rather than what this description states.
-The backtracking approach / rule evaluation mechanism has been implemented according to some COMP1007 Lecture notes.